Testing-Stack-Alerts/uppy/README.md

 Uppy is a sleek, modular JavaScript file uploader that integrates seamlessly with any application.
 It’s fast, easy to use and lets you worry about more important problems than building a file uploader.

-- **Fetch** files from local disk, remote URLs, Google Drive, Dropbox, Instagram or snap and record selfies with a camera
+- **Fetch.** files from local disk, remote URLs, Google Drive, Dropbox, Instagram or snap and record selfies with a camera
 - **Preview** and edit metadata with a nice interface
 - **Upload** to the final destination, optionally process/encode